Image

 Endangered

-The Missouri Distinct Population Segment of the eastern hellbender is listed as endangered; all other populations not listed.
+The Missouri Distinct Population Segment of the eastern hellbender is listed as endangered.
+All other populations were proposed for listing in December 2024.

 IUCN Red List